mathesar-foundation/mathesar-wiki/team/worklogs/ghislaine.md

 dateCreated: 2023-07-06T20:00:15.650Z
 ---

+## 2023-08-14

+I spent a significant portion of the day scheduling calls with various team members.
+Also organizing additional time to discuss installation design requirements.
+I also planned specific times to discuss niche research with both Brent and Pavish.

+To make the upcoming feedback meetings more structured, I prepared a set of questions focusing on discussing the use cases feedback, especially targeting those team members who missed the first round of calls.
+I've updated the call plan to integrate our niche research focus, given that we have already narrowed down to a particular niche.

+**Current Focus:**
+- Request feedback on the form survey.
+- Conducting feedback sessions.
+- Preparing an update for my scheduled call with Kriti tomorrow.

+## 2023-08-11

+Today and yesterday were slow days due to some personal matters I had to attend to.
+However, I did manage to initiate some research on potential niche sources.
+Additionally, I started to simplify our survey, aiming to make it concise enough for adding a link on our website.

+**Current Focus:**
+- Building out the survey form using tools like Google Forms or similar platforms.
+- Continuing with niche research project research.

 ## 2023-08-09

 Worked on the initial draft for our Niche Research project.
 Began exploring methods to shape our personas.
 We also had our weekly team catch-up.